-Availability of appropriate administrative support functions and supervision at the University (i.e., adherence to required safety protocols, grant administration, etc.); and
+Availability of appropriate administrative support functions and supervision at the University (e.g., adherence to required safety protocols, grant administration, etc.); and

-Continuity plan to ensure sustainable operation of Center/Institute at the University.
+Continuity plan to ensure sustainable operation of center or institute at the University.

 Comprehensive Review and Approval Process

-The Accreditation and Academic Programs (AAP) team within OAPA maintains and makes available to Center/Institute directors and academic deans a schedule identifying the academic year in which each Center/Institute will be reviewed for the next 10 years.
-Centers/Institutes scheduled for a comprehensive review are notified by the start of the spring semester preceding their scheduled review.
+The Accreditation and Academic Programs (AAP) team within OAPA maintains and makes available to center and institute directors and academic deans a schedule identifying the academic year in which each center and institute will be reviewed for the next ten (10) years.
+Centers and institutes scheduled for a comprehensive review are notified by the start of the spring semester preceding their scheduled review.
 The Centers and Institutes Approval and Review Committee’s work begins in the subsequent fall semester.

-The Center/Institute prepares a self-study that addresses criteria identified in the comprehensive review and approval process.
+The center or institute prepares a self-study that addresses criteria identified in the comprehensive review process.

 The Centers and Institutes Approval and Review Committee evaluates the self-study.
-The Centers and Institutes Approval and Review Committee may submit written questions and feedback to the Center/Institute Director based upon its evaluation.
+The Centers and Institutes Approval and Review Committee may submit written questions and feedback to the center or institute director based upon its evaluation.

-The Center/Institute Director responds in writing to all the committee’s written feedback and questions.
+The center or institute director responds in writing to the committee’s written feedback and questions, as necessary, to provide further clarity and/or address any potential concerns with non-compliance.

-The Center/Institute Director has an opportunity to meet with the Centers and Institutes Approval and Review Committee to provide further clarity based upon the committee’s questions and feedback.
+The center or institute director has an opportunity to meet with the Centers and Institutes Approval and Review Committee to provide further clarity based upon the committee’s questions and feedback.
 The committee reserves the right to obtain feedback from external sources if it so deems.

 After evaluating the self-study documentation and any external input, the Centers and Institutes Approval and Review Committee generally makes its determination by consensus but may rely on Robert’s’ Rules of Order as necessary.
 The Centers and Institutes Approval and Review Committee communicates their recommendation to the Centers and Institutes Executive Council.
-This recommendation will include an overview of the strengths and weaknesses of the Center/Institute.
+This recommendation will include an overview of the strengths and weaknesses of the center or institute.

 The recommendations will be one of the following:

-Grow: The Center/Institute has demonstrated operational effectiveness through the Annual Assessment Reporting and 5-Year Review processes.
+Grow: The center or institute has demonstrated operational effectiveness through the annual assessment reporting and 5-year comprehensive review processes.
 It has sustained success and seems positioned to greatly further the mission and/or prestige of the University.
-The Center/Institute is an exceptional, marquee enterprise.
-The University should prioritize it through Research Infrastructure Funds (RIF) and other resources during the next 5-year cycle.
+The center or institute is an exceptional, marquee enterprise.
+The University should prioritize it through Research Infrastructure Funds (RIF), Center Research Infrastructure Funds (CRIF), and other resources during the next 5-year cycle.

-Sustain: The Center/Institute has demonstrated alignment with University priorities and should continue to operate with the similar levels of University support that they have previously received.
-The Center/Institute meets expectations but is not a marquee initiative for the University.
-It should strive for continued operational effectiveness through the Annual Assessment Reporting and 5-Year Review processes to demonstrate potential for growth and additional funding.
+Sustain: The center or institute has demonstrated alignment with University priorities and should continue to operate with similar levels of University support that they have previously received.
+The center or institute meets expectations but is not a marquee initiative for the University.
+It should strive for continued operational effectiveness through the annual assessment reporting and 5-year comprehensive review processes to demonstrate potential for growth and additional funding.

-Fix: The Center/Institute has demonstrated deficiencies that need to be addressed for continued operation.
-The Center/Institute must submit its Annual Assessment Report to the Centers and Institutes Approval and Review Committee for increased monitoring until the Center/Institute is able to demonstrate operational effectiveness.
-It should strive for operational effectiveness through the Annual Assessment Reporting process to demonstrate stability.
-Should five years pass without improvement the Center/Institute risks being Sunset.
+Fix: The center or institute has demonstrated deficiencies that need to be addressed for continued operation.
+The center or institute must submit its annual assessment report to the Centers and Institutes Approval and Review Committee for increased monitoring until the center or institute is able to demonstrate operational effectiveness.
+It should strive for operational effectiveness through the annual assessment reporting process to demonstrate stability.
+If the center or institute does not demonstrate improvement within the time period specified by the Centers and Institutes Executive Council, the center or institute risks being closed through the sunset process described below.